Skip to main content Skip to search Skip to search

 George Melnyk is an associate professor of Canadian studies and film studies in the Faculty of Communication and Culture, University of Calgary.
 He is a cultural historian who specializes in Canadian cinema.
 Among his film publications are One Hundred Years of Canadian Cinema (2004) and Great Canadian Film Directors (2007).
 Most recently he has published The Young, the Restless, and the Dead: Interviews with Canadian Filmmakers (2008) in the Film and Media Studies series at WLU Press.

-George Melnyk's profile page
+George MELNYK's profile page